Print this page

 On-Campus Housing

-New York University School of Law housing includes two high-rise apartment-style residence halls and two low-rise buildings.
-With a majority of our students and many of our faculty living in proximity to one-another we are able to foster and sustain the engaged community that is a defining characteristic of the school.
-Many of our staff members have been here for more than 15 years and thoroughly enjoy working with students.
-You will quickly find yourself on a first-name basis with many of us.
+New York University School of Law housing includes two high-rise apartment-style residence halls and one low-rise building.
+With the majority of our students and many of our faculty living in close proximity to one-another, we are able to foster and sustain the engaged community which is a defining characteristic of the school.

 We offer students an opportunity to live in a community-centered residence in a variety of living arrangements.
-Most incoming law students who request housing can be accommodated in one of two high-rise buildings and two low-rise buildings.
 In contrast to most conventional dormitories, our housing is apartment style.
-Most students are housed in a private bedroom in a two or three bedroom apartment.
-Family housing and one-person accommodations (studios and one-bedroom apartments) are available but limited in quantity.
+Most students are housed in a private bedroom within a two- or three-bedroom apartment.
+Family & Partner housing and one-person accommodations (studios and one-bedroom apartments) are available but limited in quantity.